Military Noise Induced

 Civil Claim Against the MOD

 A civil negligence claim against the Ministry of Defence for failing to protect you from excessive noise exposure.
 Civil claims can result in higher compensation than AFCS awards, particularly where the impact on your life and employment is significant.
+Available to personnel from all branches.

 Armed Forces Compensation Scheme (AFCS)